 Gain Probability enables you to ascertain the odds of a strictly positive gain on a variation compared to the original version.
-It is expressed as a % and is available for the Visitor view (and will be available for the Sessions view soon), for any selected goal.
-This measurement is visible in the Analysis tab of the new reporting function.
+It is expressed as a % and is available for the Visitor view and for the Sessions view, for any selected goal.
+This measurement is visible in the new campaign reporting.

 We recommend following three business rules before making a decision after running a test:

-The Gain Probability is a statistical index that indicates the odds (as a percentage) of recording a strictly positive improvement for a test goal.
-This measurement is based on the number of collected conversions.
+The Gain probability is a statistical index which indicates the odds percentage of a strictly positive improvement for a test goal.
+This measurement is based on the number of conversions collected.

-The Gain Probability enables you to determine the risk percentage (100% minus the Gain Probability).
+The Gain probability enables us to determine the risk percentage (100% minus the Gain probability).

-The Gain Probability is currently available for the Visitor view and will be available for the Sessions view soon.
-The reading mode is the same but the algorithm varies as a function of the selected view.
+The Gain probability is currently available for the Visitor view and for the Sessions view.
+The reading mode is the same, but the algorithm differs depending on the selected view.

-If the Gain Probability is equal to or higher than 95%, this means that the collected statistics are reliable and that the variation may be implemented with a low risk factor (5% or less).
+If the Grain probability is equal to or greater than 95%, this means the collected statistics are reliable and the variation can be implemented with what is considered to be a low risk (5% or less).

-This enables you to view the Gain Probability of a variation (selected in the list) compared to a chosen reference version.
+Thus, you can view the Gain probability of the variations compared to the selected reference version.